giridharmb/Go-Basics-V1/README.md

 #### Use (but don’t abuse) pointers

-There are 2 pointer-related operators: * and &.
+There are 2 pointer-related operators: `*` and `&`.

 #### The * operator

-The * operator is called the “pointer” operator.
-The type *Rectangle is a pointer to a Rectangle instance.
-Declaring an argument of type *Rectangle means the function accepts “a pointer to a Rectangle instance”.
+The `*` operator is called the “pointer” operator.
+The type `*Rectangle` is a pointer to a `Rectangle` instance.
+Declaring an argument of type `*Rectangle` means the function accepts “a pointer to a Rectangle instance”.

 ```go
 var *Rectangle rect
 ```

-The zero-value of a pointer is nil.
+The zero-value of a pointer is `nil`.
 Super useful in lots of cases!
-But it’ll often lead to panic getting called when you try to call functions on a nil pointer.
+But it’ll often lead to panic getting called when you try to call functions on a `nil` pointer.
 Awful to debug (more on that later).

 #### The & operator

-The & operator (called the “address of” operator) generates a pointer to its operand.
+The `&` operator (called the “address of” operator) generates a pointer to its operand.

 ```go
 rect := Rectangle{